OpenMDAO/OpenMDAO/openmdao/docs/basic_guide/first_analysis.rst

     openmdao.test_suite.components.paraboloid_feature.Paraboloid

-The Run Script
+The Run-Script
 ---------------------

-In this example we've set up the run script at the bottom of the file.
+In this example we've set up the run-script at the bottom of the file.
-The start of the run script is denoted by the following statement:
+The start of the run-script is denoted by the following statement:

 :code:`if __name__ == '__main__':`

-At the top of our run script, we import the remaining OpenMDAO classes that we will need to define our problem.
+At the top of our run-script, we import the remaining OpenMDAO classes that we will need to define our problem.

 All OpenMDAO models are built up from a hierarchy of :ref:`Group <openmdao.core.group.py>` instances that organize the components.
 Here the hierarchy is very simple, consisting of a single root group that holds two components.